j4jewel/python-logparser/README.md

 This logparser will make it easy for analyzing the access_log.
 This will make the logline in dictionary format, which will be easier to analyse and divide according to our requirement.

-While normally orinting a logline form an access_log will look like the following.
+While normally printing a logline form an access_log will look like the following.
 ```sh
 logfile = "/root/jewel/python/access_log"